 As you can see if we know how the visuals and the DAX / M language works on PBI we can do a lot of customization without the need of having additional visuals.

-See the full working PBIX file on the Data Stories Gallery and you also cn donwload the file attach, and if you have any additional suggestions please fell free to share them.
+See the full working PBIX file on the Data Stories Gallery and you also can download the file attached, and if you have any additional suggestions please feel free to share them.